-Although the entire south-central part of North Dakota has been glaciated, the amount of glacial sediment in the east is much greater than it is in the west, near the Missouri River.
+Although the entire south-central part of North Dakota has been glaciated, the amount of glacier sediment in the east is much greater than it is in the west, near the Missouri River.
 Only the earlier glaciers advanced across the western part of the area, and much of the sediment they deposited has since been eroded away.
-The eastern half of the area was glaciated more often and by the most recent glaciers, so the glacial drift cover there is thicker and fresher with a landscape much as it was when the glaciers melted about 12,000 years ago.
+The eastern half of the area was glaciated more often and by the most recent glaciers, so the glacial deposits there are thicker and fresher with a landscape much as it was when the glaciers melted about 12,000 years ago.
 Land elevations in south-central North Dakota were important in determining which areas were glaciated by the more recent glaciers and which areas were not.
-Higher elevations in the west (elevations were about 500 feet higher in western Burleigh and Emmons Counties than they were in eastern Stutsman, Dickey, and LaMoure Counties) made it impossible for the later, thinner glaciers to advance much beyond the area shown as unit 7 on Plate 1 (in the pocket at the back of this booklet).
-Another reason for the thicker glacial drift in the east is the presence of the Missouri Escarpment, which coincides with the eastern edge of unit 7 on Plate 1.
-The Missouri Escarpment is a steep topographic rise that the glaciers had to override as they flowed southwestward.
-When the glaciers overrode the escarpment, internal shearing was initiated in the ice with the result that large amounts of material were picked up by the glacier.
-This material was carried over the escarpment, onto the Missouri Coteau, which approximately coincides with unit 7 on Plate 1.
-As pointed out above, the glaciers did not advance much farther after they encountered higher elevations, so most of this material was dropped on the Missouri Coteau when the ice melted.
+Higher elevations in the west (elevations were about 500 feet higher in western Burleigh and Emmons Counties than they were in eastern Stutsman, Dickey, and LaMoure Counties) made it impossible for the later, thinner glaciers to advance much beyond the area shown as unit 7 on the geologic map (in the pocket at the back of this booklet).